 - Master of Arts in Gerontology (MAG)

-- Master of Long Term Care Administration (MLTCA)
+- Master of Arts in Long-Term Care Administration (MALTCA)

 - Master of Science in Nutrition, Healthspan, and Longevity (MSNHL)

-- Master of Arts in Senior Living Hospitality (MASLH)
+- Master of Arts Senior Living Hospitality (MSLH)

 - Master of Arts in Medical Gerontology (MAMG)